teju81/Gazebo_Essentials/README.md

 # Gazebo_Essentials

 This repo serves as a tutorial for running gazebo simulations with ROS2.
-At the time of writing this tutorial, I was using ROS2 Iron and Gazebo 11.
+At the time of writing this tutorial, I was using ROS2 Iron and Gazebo 11 (Classic).